Lung Cancer Survival Rate

 Lung Cancer Survival Rate vs. Life Expectancy

 Survival rates and life expectancies are two statistics doctors use to measure a lung cancer prognosis.
 However, the two terms are not the same.
+Life expectancy is the average amount of time other patients with a diagnosis similar to yours have lived for.

 Survival Rates by Lung Cancer Type